 Maximum number of dogs

-Please note for multi-unit developments you must check whether animals are allowed on the property.
-Contact the body corporate or management to discuss this.
+Please note for multi-unit complexes you must check whether animals are allowed on the property.
+Contact the body corporate or management to check this.

 Should you wish to keep more dogs, you need to apply to council for permission.
 To apply, complete the additional animal permit application and return to council.